Zaplib/zaplib/zaplib/docs/src/blog_ts++.md

 Let's be a bit more precise about comparing JS vs Wasm.
 First, there are two metrics that are interesting:
 1. **Maximum performance.** How fast can a significantly hand-tuned implementation get?
-2. **Canonical performance.** How fast can you get using standard language features or libraries?
+2. **Idiomatic performance.** How fast can you get using standard language features or libraries?

 ### Maximum performance